-Our guide on ‘who inherits if you don’t have a will?’ may help you further.
+Our guide on 'Who inherits if you die without a will' may help you further.

 A residuary gift is a gift of the ‘residue’ of your estate, i.e. what is left once all debts, taxes and other gifts have been paid and given.
 If no other gifts are given then it is just the whole of the estate once all debts and taxes are settled.